teplyiswiter/cpm/wp-content/plugins/add-to-any/README.txt

 Yes, you can place your sharing buttons exactly where you want them by inserting the following shortcode in a post or page:
 `[addtoany]`

-You can customize the shared URL like so:
+Customize the shared URL like so:
 `[addtoany url="https://www.example.com/page.html" title="Some Example Page"]`

-You can also display specific share buttons by specifying comma-separated <a href="https://www.addtoany.com/services/">service codes</a>:
+Display specific share buttons by specifying comma-separated <a href="https://www.addtoany.com/services/">service codes</a>:
 `[addtoany buttons="facebook,twitter,google_plus"]`

+Share a specific image or video to certain services that accept arbitrary media (Pinterest, Yummly):
+`[addtoany buttons="pinterest,yummly" media="https://www.example.com/media/picture.jpg"]`

 = For Facebook sharing, how can I set the thumbnail image and description Facebook uses? =

 Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the Open Graph <a href="https://www.addtoany.com/ext/meta-tags/" target="_blank">meta tags</a> of a shared page.

-Use Facebook's <a href="https://developers.facebook.com/tools/debug/og/object/">URL Debugger</a> on your pages to see how Facebook reads your site.
-"Fetch new scrape information" to test site changes and clear Facebook's cache of a page.
+Use Facebook's <a href="https://developers.facebook.com/tools/debug/sharing/" target="_blank">Sharing Debugger</a> on your pages to see how Facebook reads your site.
+"Scrape Again" to test site changes and clear Facebook's cache of a page, or use the <a href="https://developers.facebook.com/tools/debug/sharing/batch/" target="_blank">Batch Invalidator</a> to purge Facebook's cache of multiple URLs.

-To change the title, description and/or image on Facebook, your theme's header file should be modified according to <a href="https://developers.facebook.com/docs/sharing/opengraph">Facebook's OpenGraph specification</a>.
-With WordPress, this can be accomplished with plugins such as the <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> or the <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>.
+To change the title, description and/or image on Facebook, your theme's header file should be modified according to <a href="https://developers.facebook.com/docs/sharing/opengraph" target="_blank">Facebook's OpenGraph specification</a>.
+With WordPress, this can be accomplished with plugins such as <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> or the Social Meta feature of the <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>.
 Please see those plugins for details, and post in the WordPress or plugin author's forums for more support.

 For more technical information on setting your pages up for Facebook sharing, see "Sharing Best Practices for Websites" in <a href="https://developers.facebook.com/docs/sharing/best-practices">Facebook's documentation</a>.